aneshodza/blank-package.ts/README.md

 It pushes that website to github pages automatically whenever publishing to the npm registry is done.
 For an example, see [the adt.ts library](https://aneshodza.github.io/adt.ts/)

+##### Running it manually
+If you want to run it manually just to update the website (which I would disencourage) you can do so.
+For that navigate to Your Repository > Actions and then select Manually publish docs to gh pages in the left sidebar.
+You can manually trigger that workflow.

 #### The Other Commands
 While there are a few other commands namespaced under `build:*` they are just used inside the build.
 In case you are interested in understanding those, just read them.